This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 To edit a Convertigo Engine setting using the Configuration page

 1. Access the category tab that contains the setting you need to change by following one of the procedures To access a configuration category in the Configuration page or To access the advanced properties of a configuration category.
-For example here let’s access the Accounts category:
+For example, here we open the Accounts and Security category:

-The tab opens (for example here the Accounts tab):
+The tab opens (for example here the Accounts and Security tab):

-2. On the right part of the Configuration page, change the value of the engine property you want to edit in the corresponding field.
-(For example here we add a Test Platform username and Test Platform password in the appropriate fields.)
+2. In the main area of the Configuration page, change the value of the engine property you want to edit in the corresponding field.
+(For example here we edit the Admin username field.)

-3. Click on the Update configuration button located on the top (or bottom) of the Configuration page:
+3. Click on the Save changes button located at the top of the Configuration page:

-Figure 4 - 18: Setting updated parameters and updating configuration
+Figure 4 - 18: Setting updated parameters and saving changes

 The engine setting is updated.
 Beware that sometimes, the Convertigo engine needs to be restarted for the new property to be taken into account.
 This is specified on such properties documentation.